 DIVA is the untold story of Jetta Goudal, a femme fatale movie star from the golden age of Hollywood.
 Did you know that she’s the only Dutch actress to have a star on the walk of fame?
-My guess is that you didn’t, as she did a good job at keeping her Dutch roots hidden.
+I bet you didn’t.
+Jetta did a great job at keeping her identity and Dutch roots hidden.

-Jetta’s entire life is shrouded in mystery.
-She had managed to become a world renowned actress, created much unrest within Hollywood with her feminist behaviour, and managed to lie to the entire world about her real identity.
+Her entire life is shrouded in mystery.
+She managed to become a world-renowned actress, created unrest in Hollywood by sewing male producers for fair pay, and managed to convince the entire world that she was French aristocracy.
 You can learn more about Jetta and the book here.

 Conceptually speaking, I wanted to recreate the glamour of the silent movie era while paying homage to Jetta’s strong and outspoken personality.
 For the cover to make the right impression I needed two important ingredients; a font that can speak for itself, and a striking color palette.

 To portray Jetta in her full glory, the book was accompanied by a complimentary feature film.
-Each book contained a “movie ticket” with a secret access code, glued to the inner flap.
+Each book was enclosed with a “movie ticket” and a secret code that grants its holder access to the documentary.

 Well not me personally, but the book itself received a lot of media attention.
-Jetta’s secret identity was revealed on national television, and the Dutch population could finally reclaim their Hollywood DIVA.
+Jetta’s secret identity was revealed on national television, and the Dutch could finally reclaim their Hollywood DIVA.